Absorbing the Arrow of Electromagnetic Radiation: Introduction

 This article begins with a section on technical background followed by a section presenting and defending the above-described statistical explanation of the arrow of radiation.
 Then, we spend a section each on three competing strategies for explaining the arrow: First, one can impose an additional time-asymmetric law (or postulate) that goes beyond Maxwell's equations in constraining the behavior of the electromagnetic field: the Sommerfeld Radiation Condition.
 This condition requires that the electromagnetic field at any point in space and time be attributable to past sources.
 Second, one can eliminate the electromagnetic field and have charges interact with one another directly over spatial and temporal gaps in a retarded action-at-a-distance theory, where the electromagnetic force on a given charge is determined by the past behavior of other charges (a move that was advocated by Walther Ritz in his 1909 debate with Albert Einstein).
 Third, one can adopt the Wheeler-Feynman half-retarded half-advanced action-at-a-distance theory where the electromagnetic field is eliminated and the force on a charge is determined by both the past and the future behavior of other charges.

 We include subsections evaluating, in detail, the strengths and weaknesses of each strategy for explaining the arrow of radiation.
 To briefly summarize, here are a few advantages of the statistical strategy for explaining the arrow of radiation: The statistical strategy does not require complicating the laws of electromagnetism through any addition or revision.
 Unlike the three approaches just described, the statistical strategy gives a unified account of all wave and thermodynamic asymmetries.
 The three alternative approaches draw a sharp distinction between matter and field that we believe to be unwarranted---treating the electromagnetic field as either unreal or as merely an emanation from charged matter.
 (Debates over the right explanation of the arrow of radiation are thus tightly linked to debates over the ontological status of the electromagnetic field---debates that are important for the sake of better understanding both classical electromagnetism and quantum field theory.)
 The three alternative approaches do not entirely avoid statistical reasoning and, given that such reasoning will feature in any explanation of the arrow of radiation, we find a fully statistical explanation to be appealing.
-Having noted some advantages of the statistical strategy, we should also be clear that there is much work to be done in completing the story.
-In particular, the account relies on a Boltzmannian approach to the statistical mechanics of fields.
-This is a subject that has not (to our knowledge) received much attention in physics.